Den Gamle By in Aarhus in Denmark is a large family-friendly open-air museum with typical historic old town buildings from the 1700s to the mid-1970s.

 Around 75 buildings in Den Gable By combine to show Danish town life in bygone years.
 Buildings range from poorhouses to noble town palaces with many open to visitors and furnished typically for the period and original use.
 Depending on the season, many skills and trades are demonstrated.
 Admission is free for children up to 18 making this open-air museum a very family-friendly destination popular with travelers of all generations.

 Den Gamle By in Aarhus, Denmark

-Den Gamle By is a vast open-air museum in the heart of Aarhus, the second largest city in Denmark.
-Den Gamle By directly translates as The Old Town and in contrast to many other similar open-air museum, the old buildings on show here are from towns and cities rather than farmhouses and rural dwellings.
+Den Gamle By is a vast open-air museum in the heart of Aarhus, the second-largest city in Denmark.
+Den Gamle By directly translates as The Old Town and in contrast to many other similar open-air museums, the old buildings on show here are from towns and cities rather than farmhouses and rural dwellings.

 Just over 75 buildings are currently on display in Den Gamle By and divided into three zones: the largest section is filled with buildings from the 18th and 19th centuries, a smaller section shows a typical Danish town from around 1927, while a city block with typical apartment buildings from around 1974 is the newest – and surprisingly interesting – part of the outdoor museum complex.

 In addition to the many houses and workshops that are open and furnished in period or to a specific theme, several formal museums are also part of Den Gamle By with a large Aarhus history museum opening in 2017.

 Personnel dresses up in period costumes and during the high season, many trades and skills are demonstrated.
 Visitors may try their hands at various activities.

 The 1700s and 1800s in Den Gamle By

 The largest part of Den Gamle By consists of picture-perfect town buildings from the late 17th to early 20th centuries.
 These buildings range from humble almshouses and pauper’s dwellings to the grand mayor’s house and mint master’s mansion on the town square.